2018 US Open – Women's singles

+Ramos issued a third violation against Williams for verbal abuse.
+In the end, Osaka won the match 6-2, 6-4.

+As the two players went for a handshake after the game ended, the crowd booed loudly believing that Ramos shafted Serena from winning the title.
+During this moment, Osaka began to cry.
+Williams comforted Osaka and gave her a tight hug.

+Before the trophy presentation, Williams walked up to Ramos and pointed at him, stating "You owe me an apology."
+Ramos was rushed off the court without leaving further comment.

 Sloane Stephens was the defending champion, but lost to Anastasija Sevastova in the quarterfinals.

 Simona Halep's first-round loss to Kaia Kanepi marked the first time in the Open Era that the top seed lost in the first round.
 The losses of Halep in the first round and second seed Caroline Wozniacki in the second round marked the first time that the top two seeds failed to reach the third round, and the second time this happened at any major in the Open Era (following the 2014 French Open).

+Kathinka von Diechmann became the first player from Liechtenstein to qualify for the main draw of a major for the first time.

 This marked the final major appearance for former world No. 2 and 2015 WTA Finals champion Agnieszka Radwańska, who lost in the first round to Tatjana Maria.
+This also marked the first main-draw US Open appearance for future two-time champion Aryna Sabalenka, who reached the fourth round and was the only player in the tournament to win a set against Osaka.